SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Evaluation

-We evaluated \tool{} when protecting three publicly available networks shared by other researchers.
+We evaluated \tool{} when protecting three publicly available networks shared from prior works.
 Two of the selected networks are compromised and one is uncompromised.
 The compromised networks are a backdoored Faster-RCNN network for reading signs detection by Gu et al.~\cite{gu2017badnets} and a VGG-16 trojaned network for facial recognition by Liu et al.~\cite{Liu2018TrojaningAO}.
 The uncompromised network is a VGG-16 network trained on the Imagenet dataset by Simonyan et al.~\cite{simonyan2018vgg16}.
 Additionally, to operate, \tool{} requires a benign test image set $X$ and an inert pattern $s$ to generate the decision boundary as shown in \Cref{sec:fuzzing}.
 We present the generation of each test set $X$ for the selected networks in \Cref{sec:known_attacks}.
 Unless specified, we use random noise for our inert pattern $s$.

+We measure the effectiveness and robustness of \tool{} in terms of accuracy and performance, collecting the TP/TN and FP/FN rates of \tool{} when processing benign and adversarial inputs.
+We present the creation of benign and adversarial images datasets of our experiments in \Cref{sec:known_attacks}.
+We measure efficiency by evaluating the execution of each step of \tool{}.

-We evaluated \tool{} using a Tesla K-80 GPU on an Ubuntu 18.04 machine with Intel Xeon CPU E5-2697 and 72 cores. \tool{} uses Tensorflow 1.5 to generate the adversarial patches for the uncompromised network, BLVC-Caffe for the trojaned network, and Faster-RCNN Caffe~\cite{girshick2015fastrcnn} for the poisoned network.
+Finally, \tool{} uses Tensorflow 1.5 to generate the adversarial patches for the uncompromised network, BLVC-Caffe for the trojaned network, and Faster-RCNN Caffe~\cite{girshick2015fastrcnn} for the poisoned network.
 To parallelize the class proposal, \tool{} relies on the ROI pooling layer as implemented by the Fast-RCNN Caffe version.
-Finally, \tool{} uses the off-the-shelf implementations of Grad-CAM~\cite{selvaraju2016gradcam} and selective search~\cite{uijlings2013selectivesearch}.\footnote{We will publish scripts, models, and datasets on GitHub after publication.}
+Finally, \tool{} uses the off-the-shelf implementations of Grad-CAM~\cite{selvaraju2016gradcam} and selective search~\cite{uijlings2013selectivesearch}.

-Finally, we measure effectiveness and robustness in terms of accuracy and performance, collecting the TP/TN and FP/FN rates of each attack.
-We measure efficiency by profiling the execution of each step of \tool{}.